DeepSeek R1 vs Step 3.5 Flash

 The capability footprint differs most on structured outputs: DeepSeek R1 and code execution: DeepSeek R1.
 Both models share reasoning mode, so the practical split is not just feature count.
 Use those differences to decide whether the page is about raw model quality, agentic coding support, multimodal ingestion, or predictable structured API behavior.

-For cost, DeepSeek R1 lists $0.1/1M input and $0.3/1M output tokens, while Step 3.5 Flash lists $0.1/1M input and $0.3/1M output tokens on the cheapest tracked provider.
-A 70/30 input-output blend puts DeepSeek R1 lower by about $0 per million blended tokens.
-Availability is 13 providers versus 1, so concentration risk also matters.
+For cost, DeepSeek R1 lists $0.10/1M input and $0.30/1M output tokens on the cheapest tracked provider, while Step 3.5 Flash lists $0.10/1M input and $0.30/1M output tokens on the cheapest tracked provider.
+A 70/30 input-output blend is tied on the cheapest tracked routes.
+Availability is 14 providers versus 1, so concentration risk also matters.

 FAQ